-Jennifer Rosa is a partner in the New York office of Mayer Brown's Litigation & Dispute Resolution practice.
+Jennifer Rosa serves as co-lead of Mayer Brown's New York Litigation & Dispute Resolution practice.
 Her practice focuses on representing financial institutions, pharmaceutical companies, and other multinational corporations in complex commercial and securities litigation in federal and state courts.
 Her experience also includes representing clients in government agency proceedings and internal investigations.
-Jennifer concentrates on the areas of banking and financial services, including actions involving alleged violations of the securities laws and allegations of fraud or misrepresentation in the sale of complex financial instruments, such as residential mortgage-backed securities (“RMBS”), foreign exchange products, and other derivative instruments.
+Jenn concentrates on the areas of banking and financial services, including actions involving alleged violations of the securities laws and antitrust laws, breach of contract, and allegations of fraud or misrepresentation in the sale of complex financial instruments, such as residential mortgage-backed securities (“RMBS”), foreign exchange products, and other derivative instruments.

-Jennifer focuses a significant portion of her practice on the representation of trustees, issuers, underwriters, sponsors, originators, and servicers arising in litigations, internal investigation, and government investigations arising out of their roles in RMBS transactions.
-These matters often involve defending clients against allegations of violations of the securities laws, common law fraud, misrepresentation, or breach of contract.
-In addition, Jennifer represents client in the mortgage space in foreclosure and other loss mitigation proceedings and putback litigations.
-Jennifer also counsels clients in the RMBS space relating to risk management and regulatory issues arising out of legacy RMBS platforms and other deal management issues.
+Jenn focuses a significant portion of her practice on the representation of trustees, issuers, underwriters, sponsors, originators, and servicers arising in litigations, internal investigation, and government investigations arising out of their roles in RMBS transactions.
+In addition, Jenn represents clients in the mortgage industry in foreclosure and other loss mitigation proceedings, indemnification actions, and putback litigations.
+Jenn also counsels clients in the financial services space relating to risk management and regulatory issues arising out of legacy RMBS platforms, LIBOR transition issues, and other deal management issues.

-From 2014 through 2018, Super Lawyers named Jennifer to its New York Metro “Rising Stars” list in the area of Business Litigation.
+From 2014 through 2018, Super Lawyers named Jenn to its New York Metro “Rising Stars” list in the area of Business Litigation.